katyhuff/dissertation/readme.rst

 ---------
 Katy Huff's dissertation
 ---------
-The report directory holds a documnt  intended to be the dissertation report in partial fulfillment of the PhD at the University of Wisconsin Madison.
+The report directory holds a document intended to be the dissertation report in partial fulfillment of the PhD at the University of Wisconsin Madison.
 This repository previously held the report presented as my preliminary report on September 1, 2011.
 The version of that report